gagejane/interview-attendance-case-study/interview_case_study.md

 5. Fit AdaBoost & Gradient Boosting Classifier to compare models
 6. Calculated metrics for all models

    More false positives than false negatives.
-Predicted more people were going to show up than actually did
+Predicted more people were going to show up than actually did.
 <br>

 |Metrics   |Score   |